Pwikster/DiceRoller/README.md

-# practice
+# Dice Roller

-A place for all of my Flutter practice
+A small practice project for learning Flutter

+The app simply rolls a six sided die